m1lwoj/Temperature-Logger/README.md

 Python script should be placed in yout apache cgi-bin directory.

-A device have to be connected to internet, becasue of google libraries for displaying charts.
+A device have to be connected to internet, becasue of using google charts libraries.